opentracing/specification/semantic_conventions.md

 - `span.kind`: either `"client"` or `"server"`.
 It is important to provide this tag **at Span start time**, as it may affect internal ID generation.
 - `error`: whether the RPC ended in an error
 - `peer.hostname`, `peer.ipv4`, `peer.ipv6`, `peer.port`, `peer.service`: optional tags that describe the RPC peer (often in ways it cannot assess internally)

+### Message Oriented Middleware

+The following Span tags combine to model Message Oriented Middleware communications:

+- `mom.destination` and `mom.type`: as described in the table above
+- `span.kind`: either `"producer"` or `"consumer"`.
+It is important to provide this tag **at Span start time**, as it may affect internal ID generation.
+- `error`: whether the message exchange ended in an error
+- `peer.hostname`, `peer.ipv4`, `peer.ipv6`, `peer.port`, `peer.service`: optional tags that describe the messaging broker (often in ways it cannot assess internally)

 ### Database (client) calls